SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mongodb-opentelemetry.md

 The **MongoDB - Resource** dashboard shows resource utilization by the MongoDB component.

 Use this dashboard to:
-* Determine Memory and Disk Usage.
+* Determine memory and disk usage.
 * Identify potential resource constraints and issues.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/MongoDB-OpenTelemetry/MongoDB-Resource.png' alt="Resource" />